White Dominicans

 White Dominicans historically made up a larger percentage in the Captaincy General of Santo Domingo and for a time were the single largest ethnic group prior to the 19th century.
-Similar to the rest of the Hispanic Caribbean, the majority of Spaniards who settled the Dominican Republic came from southern Spain, Andalusia and the Canary Islands, the latter of whom are of partial North African Guanche descent.
+Similar to the rest of the Hispanic Caribbean, the majority of Spaniards who settled the Dominican Republic came from southern Spain, Andalusia and the Canary Islands, with some Castillian and Catalan immigration.

 Population

-The 1750 estimates show that there were 30,863 whites out of a total population of 70,625 in the colony of Santo Domingo.
+The 1750 estimates show that there were 30,863 whites, or 43.7% out of a total population of 70,625, in the colony of Santo Domingo. other estimates include 1790 with 40,000 or 32% of the population, and in 1846 with 80,000 or 48.5% of the population.

-The 1920 Santo Domingo Census was the first national enumeration.
-This revealed a total of 223,144 (24.9%) identified as white.

-The second census, taken in 1935, covered race, religion, literacy, nationality, labor force and urban-rural residence.
-Table shows the results per census to 1960.
+The first census of 1920 reported that 24.9% identified as white.
+The second census, taken in 1935, covered race, religion, literacy, nationality, labor force, and urban–rural residence.

-The census bureau decided to discontinue its use of racial classifications in the 1970 census.
+The census bureau continued to gather data on ethnic-racial identification until 1960. and decided to discontinue its use of classifications until 2022.

+The most recent census in 2022 reported that 1,611,752 or 18.7% of Dominicans 12 years old and above self identify as white.

 The Dominican identity card (issued by the Junta Central Electoral) used to categorised people as yellow, white, Indian, and black, in 2011 the Junta planned to replace Indian with mulatto in a new ID card with biometric data that was under development, but in 2014 when it released the new ID card, it decided to just drop racial categorisation, the old ID card expired on 10 January 2015.
 The Ministry of Public Works and Communications uses racial classification in the driver's license, being white, mestizo, mulatto, black, and yellow the categories used.

-The 2022 Dominican Republic Census will reintroduce ethno-racial classifications.